MikeHerasimov/Trie/README.md

 Version 2.0.0

+Was introduced changes in project, such as:
+* tagged class Trie from version 1.0.0 was splitted to hierarchy of classes
+* ArrayTrie realization with respective ArrayDAWG was added

 ### Instalation

 To use Trie, developed by me you need to install Trove library to your project first